seansberk/CreativeProgrammingAndElectronics/July 27/README.md

 I had used an incrementing value of 1.6 times the metronome speed to increase and .625 to decrease the metronome rate.
 This provided the cleanest decimal point values.
 I also spent a decent amount of time making the functions which I think worked out to implement my project quite well.

 **Problems (if any) and how you overcame them**
-I have been having problems largely with compiling the program because for some reason some varaibles don't want to be declared.
+I have been having problems largely with compiling the program because for some reason some varaibles don't want to be declared recieving error messages about the variable titles not working.
+For some of the cases I realized I was using a java based problem which was making new objects from my classes with the new keyword when this was not necessary in C++ for arduino.
+I also had problems trying to make the plucker properly work because I thought that I should have the motor spin as quickly as I could get it to.

 **Schematic**